Bourg–Ceyzériat Airport

-Bourg – Ceyzériat Airport (Aéroport de Bourg–Ceyzériat) (ICAO: LFHS) is an airport located 5 km east of Bourg-en-Bresse and northwest of Ceyzériat, both communes of the Ain department in the Rhône-Alpes region of France.
+Bourg–Ceyzériat Airport (Aéroport de Bourg–Ceyzériat) (ICAO: LFHS) is an airport located 5 km east of Bourg-en-Bresse and northwest of Ceyzériat, both communes of the Ain department in the Rhône-Alpes region of France.

 Facilities

-The airport resides at an elevation of 857 ft above mean sea level.
+The airport is at an elevation of 857 ft above mean sea level.
 It has one asphalt paved runway designated 18/36 measuring 1139 × 30 m and a parallel grass runway measuring 735 × 80 m.

 The airport is open 24 hours and offers Pilot Controlled Lighting for Night VFR flights.

 It is walking distance from Bourg-en-Bresse Jasseron motorway station which offers a restaurant and hotel.

 Airlines and destinations

 There is no scheduled commercial air service at this time.